-Memphis may be known primarily as the barbecue city, but it's got a lot more to offer than smoked pork and beef brisket alone.
+Memphis may be known primarily as the BBQ city, but it's got a lot more to offer than smoked pork and beef brisket!

-This week, we delved into another Memphis mainstay: chicken wings.
+We’re diving into another Memphis mainstay: chicken wings.
 Whether you like yours tear-jerkingly hot or mellow honey gold, the following wing joints are guaranteed to satisfy.
-Pack some extra napkins and hand sanitizer for the road and read on to find some of the best wing spots in Memphis:
+Pack some extra napkins and hand sanitizer for the road and read on to find some of the best wing spots in Memphis.

 Memphis’ oldest family-owned tavern, Alex’s has been open since 1953.
-While they’re known for their award-winning Greek burger, Alex’s wings are nothing to turn your nose up at either.
+You may have come for their award-winning Greek burger, but you’ll stay for their delicious chicken wings.
 Available in Greek, Buffalo or BBQ flavors, these wings are drummies only.
 Accompanied by some of the best jukebox music in town, they are well worth a try by any aspiring Memphis wings aficionado.

 For over 30 years, Bayou Bar & Grill has brought New Orleans-style, Cajun specialties to Midtown.
 They bring this same flair to their renowned chicken wings, available in their popular zydeco flavor or their original hot.
 The zydeco wings boast a “milder, sweeter kick” and are served with ranch dressing, while the original hot wings are served with bleu cheese.

 Central is known in Memphis and beyond as one of the best barbecue joints in town.
-In addition to their critically acclaimed barbecue, however, Central is known for some of the best smoked wings in the city.
+In addition to their critically acclaimed barbecue, however, Central is known for some of the best smoked wings this city has to offer.
 They marinate their wings overnight in a signature blend, before slow smoking them and finishing them off in the deep fryer.
 You can order your next batch wet (with their special wing sauce), dry (with their hot rub), jerk (with a dry Caribbean seasoning), sweet heat or even naked.

 Known for their incredible Memphis barbecue and signature Cornish hens, Cozy Corner has been featured by such publications as 1,000 Places to See Before You Die, Southern Living and Gourmet.
 This family-owned restaurant clearly knows its stuff, and anyone who’s tried their smoked barbecue wings would adamantly agree.